 Fabulous.
 Well, we’re out of time.
 Where do we send our listeners to get your LinkedIn course, your other courses, potentially to work with you?
 I believe you do ghostwrite as well, so if you’re available for that, where do they reach out to you to potentially hire you to do some ghostwriting?

 Sure.
-Stephan, we might put in maybe the show notes, but I’ve got a LinkedIn course, we’ll put a link in there.
+Stephan, I’ve got a LinkedIn course.
 It’s hosted on Teachable, but if you want to access it, it’s not something that’s publicly available.
 You need to join my email list, and we’ll obviously talk about it on there.
 You can do that at timdenning.com.
 You’ll see as soon as you go there, right on the homepage, you can just leave your email address.
 Once you’re on there, you’ll then get access to all the ebooks and online courses.

 It’s fun to give away stuff that people find valuable for free.